-Data from all sources were typically collected via traffic tubes for at least 48 hours in the middle of a typical weekday.
+Data from MSAS and city traffic counts were typically collected via traffic tubes for at least 48 hours in the middle of a typical weekday.
 When traffic tubes can't be used, the counts are conducted using video analysis.
+Speed feedback boards measure the speed of vehicles in one direction only and are also taken over at least 48 hours on typical weekdays.
 Speed data was collected by direction and all data points count each direction as an individual study.